Antisemitism in contemporary Belgium: Post 2012

 In January 2019, Flanders banned the kosher and halal slaughter of animals (schechita), which Jewish and Muslim community leaders denounced as racism and a violation of their freedom of religion.
 From 1 September, the French-speaking region of Wallonia adopted a similar ban.

-In March 2019, a parade float featuring stereotyped Jewish figures at a carnival near Brussels was widely criticised as antisemitic.
+In March 2019, a parade float featuring stereotyped Jewish figures at the Carnival of Aalst near Brussels was widely criticized as antisemitic.
 The float in the town of Aalst, 25 km (15 miles) from the European Parliament, featured grinning figures of Orthodox Jews standing on large piles of money.
 Local Jewish organisations said it was "typical of Nazism of 1939."
 The organizers claimed there was "never any intention to insult anyone" and defended it as "a celebration of humor."

-In August 2019, Dimitri Verhulst wrote in an op-ed in the newspaper De Morgen that "being Jewish is not a religion, no God would give creatures such an ugly nose.", a quote from French singer Serge Gainsbourg.
+In August 2019, Dimitri Verhulst wrote in an op-ed in the newspaper De Morgen that "being Jewish is not a religion, no God would give creatures such an ugly nose", a misquote from French singer Serge Gainsbourg.
 He also accused Jews of harbouring a superiority complex due to the notion of Jews as the chosen people, and said "talking to the Chosen is difficult" because they unjustly accuse critics of antisemitism.
 De Morgen's editor-in-chief defended Verhulst on the basis that the op-ed was "a harsh criticism on Israel's politics towards the Palestinian people."

 Belgian-Jewish journalist Cnaan Liphshiz has written that what is most troubling about the current state of antisemitism in Belgium is the fact that officials and opinion-shapers have often defended the perpetrators of antisemitic incidents on the grounds of "free speech" or that no offense was supposedly intended.
 According to Lipshiz, "classic antisemitism" of a type he had thought "impossible in an established Western democracy in the heart of Europe," is now "mainstream" in Belgium.

+In 2023, the Gaza war caused antisemitism to spike, with 1,676 antisemitic incidents reported in 2023, compared to the 436 in 2022.
+More than half of these incidents occurred online.
+In February 2024, Belgian Minister of Justice confirmed that Hamas had been using "non-profit organisations" to lobby and raise funds in Belgium.
+In April 2024, homes of Belgian Holocaust survivors in Fléron were subject to vandalism.